sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/02-css/e02-practising-selectors/README.md

 ## Description

-This is the exercise [MDN: Test your skilss: Selectors](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors/Selectors_Tasks)
+This is the exercise [MDN: Test your skils: Selectors](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors/Selectors_Tasks)

 It consists on a series of separate practices, on which you are given a fixed HTML document and you have to use CSS to do some changes.